 6.15 We recognise that children are vulnerable to physical, sexual and emotional abuse by other children or siblings.
 Abuse perpetrated by children can be just as harmful as that perpetrated by an adult, so it is important that all staff and volunteers to remember the impact on both the victim of the abuse as well as to focus on the support for the child or young person exhibiting the harmful behaviour.
-We understand that abuse can occur in intimate personal relationships between children; and that consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) is a form of child on child abuse.
+We understand that abuse can occur in intimate personal relationships between children; and that consensual and non-consensual sharing of nudes and semi nudes images and or videos1 (also known as sexting or youth produced sexual imagery) is a form of child on child abuse.

-6.16 We understand, that even if there are no reports in our setting it does not mean it is not happening, it may be the case that it is just not being reported.
+- 6.16 We understand, that even if there are no reports in our setting it does not mean it is not happening, it may be the case that it is just not being reported.
 We recognise that pupils may not find it easy to tell staff about their abuse and can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report, and this may come from a friend or a conversation that is overheard.
 Such abuse will always be taken as seriously as abuse perpetrated by an adult and the same safeguarding children procedures will apply in respect of any child who is suffering or likely to suffer significant harm.
-Staff must never tolerate or dismiss concerns relating to child on child abuse and they will always challenge this.
+Staff must never tolerate or dismiss concerns relating to child-on-child abuse and they will always challenge this.
 It must never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up'.
-Doing this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+Doing this can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 6.17At St Martha's Catholic Primary School we regularly review decisions and actions, and relevant policies are updated to reflect any lessons learnt.
+We look out for potential patterns of concerning, problematic or inappropriate behaviour.
+Where a pattern is identified, we decide upon an appropriate course of action. - 6.18 At St Martha's Catholic Primary School all staff will reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Victims will never be given the impression that they are creating a problem by reporting abuse, sexual violence or sexual harassment.
+Nor will a victim ever be made to feel ashamed for making a report.
+We will also offer appropriate support to the perpetrator and any other children involved. - 6.19 All staff will understand that they should follow our safeguarding procedures for reporting a concern if they are worried about child-on-child abuse.
+The DSL will respond to any concerns related to child-on-child abuse in line with guidance outlined in Part five of 'Keeping Children Safe in Education.'
+We will ensure that all concerns, discussions and decisions reached are clearly recorded and any identified actions are followed up. - 6.20 We will work with other agencies including the police and Children's Social Care, as required to respond to concerns about sexual violence and harassment.
+We will seek consultations where there are concerns or worries about developmentally inappropriate or harmful sexual behaviour from the Harmful Sexual Behaviour (HSB) Team as required so that we ensure we are offering the right support to the child(ren).

-&lt;sup>1 UKCIS guidance: Sharing nudes and semi-nudes advice for education settings
+1 UKCIS guidance: Sharing nudes and semi-nudes advice for education settings